★ Master County Hub ★ 15 Counties

 How many counties does Arizona have?

 Arizona has 15 counties.
-Maricopa is the largest by population (4.65M); Greenlee is the smallest (about 9,700).
-Each county has its own market dynamics, schools, employers, and climate.
+Maricopa is the largest by population (4,650,000); Greenlee is the smallest (9,700).
+Each county in this Arizona 15 counties guide has its own market dynamics, schools, employers, and climate, which is why Arizona Counties Real Estate decisions start at the county level.

 Which Arizona county has the most A-rated school districts?

-Maricopa County leads with 138 A-rated LEAs out of 330 total, per the official ADE FY25 release.
+Maricopa County leads with 138 A-rated districts out of 330 total, per the official Arizona Department of Education FY25 release.
 Pima County is second with 21.
-Cochise, Yavapai, and Pinal also have strong A-rated counts relative to size.
+When you compare Arizona real estate by county, the district letter grade map is the fastest predictor of resale premium.

 What is the safest county in Arizona?

-Arizona ranks #16 of 50 states for safety per FBI UCR (crime rate 2,421 per 100K, 12% below national average).
-Smaller rural counties like Greenlee, La Paz, and Apache typically post the lowest absolute crime rates.
-Inside metro counties, cities like Chino Valley, Oro Valley, Queen Creek, Gilbert, Paradise Valley, and Sahuarita are routinely the safest.
+Arizona ranks 16th of 50 states for safety per FBI data, with a total crime rate of 2,421 per 100,000 (12% below the national average).
+Greenlee, La Paz, and Apache post the lowest absolute rates.
+Inside metro counties, Chino Valley, Oro Valley, Queen Creek, Gilbert, Paradise Valley, and Sahuarita rank safest.

 What is the Route 66 Centennial and how does it affect Arizona real estate?